tensorflow/tensorflow/g3doc/Rationale.md

 Following the separation between the built-in and standard dialect, it makes sense to separate built-in types and standard dialect types.
-Built-in types are required for the validity of the IR itself, e.g. the function type (which appears in function signatures and long-hand forms of operations).
+Built-in types are required for the validity of the IR itself, e.g. the function type (which appears in function signatures and generic assembly forms of operations).
 Integer, float, vector, memref and tensor types, while important, are not necessary for IR validity.

 #### Unregistered types {#unregistered-types}

-MLIR supports unregistered operations in verbose notation.
+MLIR supports unregistered operations in generic assembly form.
 MLIR also supports a similar concept for types.
 When parsing, if the dialect for dialect type has not been registered the type is modeled as an 'UnknownType'.
 This allows for types to be round-tripped without needing to link in the dialect library that defined them.
 No additional information about unknown types, outside of parsing/printing, will be available.

 #### Dialect type syntax